Skip to navigation Skip to content

 Conflict of interest

-APS employees are required to identify and take reasonable steps to manage or avoid real or potential conflicts of interest.
+APS employees are required to identify and take reasonable steps to manage or avoid real or perceived conflicts of interest.
 Citizenship testing is conducted on behalf of the Department of Home Affairs therefore, bound by the same policy.

 In the event of a real or perceived conflict of interest, a staff member must tell their Manager as soon as possible.
 The Manger will then arrange for an alternative test administrator to assist the applicant.
 The Resources page contains a link to the Conflict of Interest Policy.